• Level 2

 Managing Challenging Behaviour Training

-This course on “Training on Behaviour that Challenges” (previously called Challenging Behaviour Training) helps people understand and manage difficult behaviours in places like schools, workplaces, and care settings.
+This “Training on Behaviour that Challenges” course (previously called Challenging Behaviour Training) helps learners understand and respond to difficult behaviours in care, education, and workplace settings.

-Through class activities, group discussions, and practical examples, learners will develop skills to understand, talk to, and manage behaviours with kindness.
-They’ll also learn how to prevent problems, recognise signs, make plans, and use care methods that respect each person’s experiences.
+Through group discussions, activities, and real‑world examples, learners build skills in understanding behaviour, communicating effectively, and responding with compassion.
+They also learn how to recognise triggers, create supportive plans, and use person‑centred approaches that respect each individual’s experiences.

 📚More Courses: Breakaway TrainingPositive Behaviour Training